Timendus/chip8-test-suite/README.md

 * `8XY7` - `vY =- vX`
 * `8XYE` - `vY <<= vX` or `vX <<= vX` depending on version

-The bottom part (that starts with "carry") checks the output values and flags of the following opcodes, in the case that there **is** an overflow, carry or shifted out bit:
+The bottom part (that starts with "CARRY") checks behaviour of the following opcodes, in the case that there **is** an overflow, carry or shifted out bit:

 ```
-Carry  8XY4   8XY5
+CARRY  8XY4   8XY5
 8XY6   8XY7   8XYE
 ```